nndang27/agentic-chef/README.md

 # 🍳 Recipe Optimm: Agentic AI for Menu & Recipe Optimization

 Welcome to **Recipe Optimm**, an AI-powered platform designed to revolutionize meal planning and grocery shopping.
-By leveraging autonomous AI agents, this system intelligently optimizes daily menus, suggests personalized recipes, and dynamically fetches real-time ingredient prices from supermarkets to help users save time and budget effectively.
+By leveraging autonomous AI agents, this system intelligently suggests personalized recipes, and dynamically fetches real-time ingredient prices from supermarkets to help users save time and budget effectively, searching videos for cooking and optimized the route go to the market.

 ## 🧠 Agentic Architecture